 What is the delivery process?

 Each of our products has a different delivery process, and the cost will be calculated at checkout.
-All insulation products will be delivered on a pallet.
-As someone needs to be present to accept a pallet delivery, we shall need to contact you to arrange a suitable delivery date once you have placed an online order.
+Most of our insulation products will be delivered on a pallet.
+As someone needs to be present to accept a pallet delivery, we shall contact you to arrange a suitable delivery date once you have placed an online order.
 You will be asked for a contact number when you give your details on our payment page.

 Alternatively if you would like to talk to us about placing an order please phone on 01768 485050